 Being a mum is hard work, as is running a business.
 By being kinder to myself, it makes both so much more enjoyable.

 I would love to hear your thoughts.
 When have your little people generously infiltrated your big plans and how have you handled it?
-Send me an email or join in the conversation below.
+Send me an email.
 Until then...

 Be Brave, Live Fierce